SasView/sasmodels/doc/guide/plugin.rst

   $<F(q)>$ and $<F^2(q)>$.
-- for testing interaction between form factor and structure factor, specify the structure factor name in the parameters as *{"@S": "name", ...}* with the remaining list of parameters defined by the *P@S* product model.
+- for testing interaction between form factor and structure factor, specify the structure factor name in the parameters as *{"@S": "name", ...}* with the remaining list of parameters defined by the *P@S* interaction model.

 .. _Test_Your_New_Model: